The Raven Cycle: The Dream Thieves

 The second book in the series, The Dream Thieves, focuses on Ronan's ability to take things from his dreams.
 The book begins by revealing Ronan has three secrets.
 A hit-man called the Gray Man, who killed Ronan's father, comes to Henrietta under the orders of a man named Colin Greenmantle looking for something called the Greywaren, which he believes is an object that allows the user to take things out of their dreams.
 It's revealed that the Greywaren is not an object, but a name for Ronan.

-Cabeswater vanishes, and another teenage boy called Joseph Kavinsky reveals that he can take things out of his dreams as well.
-Kavinsky abuses the ability to steal from his dreams, and with both boys taking things out of their dreams, they stress the energy of Cabeswater and the ley line.
-Blue's mother Maura and the Gray Man fall for each other, but the Gray Man runs from Henrietta claiming he stole the Greywaren so that Ronan will be safe from Greenmantle.
-Adam restores energy to the ley line with the help of Persephone, a psychic at 300 Fox Way.
-They bring back Cabeswater, and Ronan uses one of his night terrors to fight Kavinsky and his fire dragon.
-Eventually Kavinsky's life is ended by his own dragon.
+Cabeswater vanishes, and another teenage boy called Joseph Kavinsky reveals that he can take objects out of his dreams as well.
+Kavinsky abuses this ability, and with both boys taking things out of their dreams, they stress the energy of Cabeswater and the ley line.
+Blue's mother Maura and the Gray Man fall for each other, but the Gray Man runs from Henrietta, claiming he stole the Greywaren so that Ronan will be safe from Greenmantle.
+Adam begins to restore energy to the ley line with the help of Persephone, a psychic at 300 Fox Way.
+Ronan stops dreaming in an effort to stop draining Cabeswater, but Kavinsky continues to dream, draining the magical forest.

+On the night of July fourth, Ronan comes to Kavinsky’s infamous Fourth of July rager after Kavinsky kidnaps Ronan's younger brother Matthew.
+Kavinsky brings back a destructive fire dragon from his dreams, and Ronan dreams his own monster in an effort to protect himself from Kavinsky's dragon.
+The dream monsters fight each other while Ronan frantically searches Kavinsky’s partygoers for his brother.
+Eventually, Kavinsky's life is ended by his own fire dragon monster, and Ronan saves his brother.
+With Kavinsky dead, and Adam and Persephone restoring the ley lines' energy, Cabeswater returns to normalcy.
 With his father's will stating that he cannot visit the home he grew up in, Ronan dreams up a new will so he can return to his sleeping mother.
-Ronan's three secrets are revealed.
-Blue reads a note saying that her mother is underground, setting up the next book.
+Finally, Ronan's three secrets are revealed, and Blue reads a note saying that her mother is underground, which sets up the premise of the next book.